Feedback in Language Learning

 - taking more time to make the sound

-you can make the transition, from “cut” to “cart”.
+you can make the transition, from “cut” (what you are saying before) to “cart”.

 Feedback is the information that comes back to you ( from yourself or from someone else), which you can take and use to refine what you do.
 Of course you can also chose to ignore the information.
 Recognising it is the first part, but without acting on it, no change will happen.

 B. A poor learner